Hi, I’m Caitlin.

 I’m a lot like you.

-I’ve found an approach to food and my body that is life changing.
+I’ve found an approach to thriving with breast cancer and it is life changing.

 This approach has transformed not only me, but also my practice as a dietitian-nutritionist.